 You know, you point out a key fact here.

-When I went out and and polled the hidden Trump voter, tried to find that voter that told the pollster they were voting Clinton, but really voted Trump.
+I talked to a pollster and they said, look, double digits, when I went out and polled the hidden Trump voter, tried to find that voter that told the pollster they were voting Clinton, but really voted Trump, he found them to a double-digit tune.

-So that's why every exit poll was wrong.
+That's why every exit poll was wrong.

-You know, see Jeff and I were both on CNN set that night.
+You know, see, Jeff and I were both on CNN set that night.

-I remember the Hillary folks rejoicing to call the exit polls, showed Trump uh losing and virtually every state like you noted, but how'd that work out for them?
+I remember the Hillary folks rejoicing to saw the exit polls, showed Trump losing in virtually every state, like you noted.

 And when did the depression begin to set in?